Lucifier129/bistate/README.md

   let edit = useBistate({ value: false })
   /**
    * bistate text is reactive
-   * we will pass the text down to TodoInput without given onChange or setText
+   * we will pass the text down to TodoInput without the need of manually update it in Todo
    * */
   let text = useBistate({ value: '' })